patniemeyer/patniemeyer.github.io/_posts/2018-10-29-generating-memoji-from-photos.md

 #### Torch

 For these tests I used the <a href="http://torch.ch/">Torch</a> scientific computing framework.
 Torch provides the environment needed to run the VGG model.
 It offers a scripting environment based on _Lua_, with libraries for performing math on Tensors (high dimensional arrays of numbers) and primitive building blocks for the layers of the neural network.
-I chose Torch simply because it's one I've used before.
-(I'm not a big fan of Lua but it will do for this.)
+I chose Torch simply because I've used it before.

 Torch can load the provided VGG Face model for us and run an image through it with just a few lines of code.
 The basic flow is: